RobertTLange/gym-swarm/README.md

 ## Reward function

-The reward function is formalized by four objectives:

 ![](gym_swarm/images/reward.png)

-where d(.,.) denotes the Chebyshev distance.

 You can set the attraction, repulsion thresholds as well as the predator collision reward.
 See below.